-Note: I am a former member of the Disney Parks Moms Panel and stayed in this resort at no cost in the past.
+Note: I am a former member of the Disney Parks Moms Panel and stayed in this resort at no cost in the past, and at a discounted cost for the Disney Social Media Moms Conference.
 I did pay for this most recent stay.
+All opinions are my own.

 Location of Disney’s Coronado Springs Resort

-Located in the Animal Kingdom section of Walt Disney World, Coronado Springs is actually pretty central.
+Located in the Animal Kingdom section of Walt Disney World, Coronado Springs is actually pretty central within WDW.
 You’ll need to take buses to all of the parks (there’s no monorail or boat access), but the bus rides were never very long.
-The resort is large, and there are four separate bus stops.
-While you won’t need to do too much walking for the buses, you may find yourself with a long walk to El Centro (where you’ll find the restaurants, gift shop, and front desk).
+The resort itself is large, and there are four separate bus stops.
+Buses to the parks stop at all four stops.
+While you won’t need to do too much walking for the buses, you may find yourself with a long walk to El Centro (where you’ll find the restaurants, a gift shop, entrance to the convention center, and the front desk).

 Rooms at Disney’s Coronado Springs Resort